jsperson/ai_competition_oracle/LaunchKS_Business_Plan.md

 ## 11. Conclusion

-PathwayKS represents a transformational opportunity to modernize Kansas workforce development and create measurable economic impact across the state.
+LaunchKS represents a transformational opportunity to modernize Kansas workforce development and create measurable economic impact across the state.
 By building a unified platform that connects citizens to personalized career pathways, we can address the critical workforce paradox: thousands of job openings coexisting with citizens seeking upskilling and career change.

 ### Key Success Factors:

 1. **Strong Foundation:** Kansas has invested significantly in workforce infrastructure (27 centers, tuition-free programs, apprenticeships), but lacks integration.
-PathwayKS builds on this foundation rather than replacing it.
+LaunchKS builds on this foundation rather than replacing it.

 2. **Proven Need:** With 70,000+ job openings, 273,000+ adults with some college but no degree, and high-demand sectors struggling to fill positions, the market need is validated by data.

 3. **Government Partnership:** Kansas Department of Labor backing provides credibility, distribution, and sustainable funding model.

-4. **Technology Advantage:** AI-powered matching, API integration, and barrier navigation features differentiate PathwayKS from generic national platforms.
+4. **Technology Advantage:** AI-powered matching, API integration, and barrier navigation features differentiate LaunchKS from generic national platforms.

 5. **Measurable Impact:** Clear success metrics (enrollments, placements, earnings increases) enable data-driven decision-making and demonstrate ROI.